 EMMP field personnel receive assignments to randomly select equines competing in or consigned to a registered event for sample collection.
-At public shows and competitions, selection often focuses on animals that have placed in a class; however ANY equine on an event premises is subject to random selection for sampling and testing.
+ANY equine on an event premises is subject to random selection for sampling and testing.

 The California Equine Medication Rule does not require collection of both blood and urine samples.
 Trained EMMP field personnel will collect urine samples from selected equines when an EMMP-approved California licensed veterinarian is not assigned to the event.
 When an EMMP-approved California licensed veterinarian is assigned to work with EMMP field staff at an event, ONLY blood samples will be collected from selected equines.

 When an equine is selected, the owner, trainer, or designee must maintain control of the selected animal and take it to a location designated by the EMMP representative for sample collection.
 Once in the designated location, the individual must remove themselves from the immediate proximity of the animal and avoid any activities distractive to the animal.
 Any activity causing delay of sample collection, including but not limited to, schooling or training, lengthy cooling out period, or bandaging, shall be considered "non-cooperative."
 Failure to cooperate with EMMP staff or refusal/failure to submit a selected equine for sampling is a violation of the California law and subject to civil penalty of not less than $100 and not more than $10,000.